zpaulovics/datetimepicker-rails/README.md

 ### Installation

-According your needs, add one of the above lines to your application's Gemfile:
+According your needs, add one of the lines below to your application's Gemfile:

     gem 'datetimepicker-rails', '>= 3.0.0', :git => 'git://github.com/zpaulovics/datetimepicker-rails.git',  \
         :branch => 'master', :submodules => true